kubedb/docs/docs/guides/mariadb/tls/configure/index.md

 Bye
 ```

-The above output shows that the `MySQL` server is configured to TLS/SSL.
+The above output shows that the `MariaDB` server is configured to TLS/SSL.
 You can also see that the `.crt` and `.key` files are stored in the `/etc/ mysql/certs/` directory for client and server.

 **Verify secure connection for SSL required user:**